benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 (For this version, the JS code wasn't modified, so it should continue to work if you don't.)

 == Changelog ==

+= 0.3.3

+* Fix: Select box can now have more options (see http://contactform7.com/checkboxes-radio-buttons-and-menus/)
+* Add unit tests

 = 0.3.2 =
 * Fix: Recipient is now the same as before submit.